Ricardosgeral/relier/README.md

 The server, the touchscreen and the custom PCB are placed inside an aluminum enclosure [(88x38x100mm box profile)](https://www.aliexpress.com/item/Free-shipping88-38-100mm-width-x-high-x-length-aluminum-extrusion-box-profile-enclosure-for-PCB/32800855972.html?spm=a2g0s.9042311.0.0.Wvmz38) [6 €].

-The following picture shows all the hardware involved.
+The following picture shows the main hardware involved.

 ![Hardware](Media/images/00%20-%20relier%20AS.jpg)